Using Gmail with Postbox

 When you mark a message as "Junk" in Postbox, it is moved to Gmail's "Spam" folder.
 However, emptying the Spam folder in Postbox does not empty the Spam folder in Gmail.
 Gmail on the web will automatically delete messages that have been in the Spam folder for more than 30 days.

-In short, Starred Messages in Gmail = To-Dos in Postbox.
+In short, Starred Messages in Gmail = reminders in Postbox.

 Control IMAP Folder Size Limits

 Gmail (and Google Apps) users have the opportunity to put a limit on how many messages will sync per folder.
 To use this feature, go to Mail Settings > Forwarding and POP/IMAP and find the Folder Size Limits option at the bottom.
 Choices range from 1,000 to 10,000.